 Paying attention to body language can help you to understand how the other person is feeling and feel more engaged in the conversation.
 It can also give you a better idea of how to respond to what they’re saying.

 Learning the basics of body language can be a practical way to decode what you are seeing.
-There are some great resources here to help you understand what body language is telling you.
-We also have a list of the best books on body language.
+Here is a list of the best books on body language.

 Maintaining eye contact shows the other person that you are interested in what they have to say.
 It can also help to keep you mindful and present in a conversation.